moh2998/nixpkgs/nixos/modules/flyingcircus/packages/fcmanage/README.rst

     Update the system, but don't pull channel updates from Hydra.

 fc-manage --directory (-e)
-    Updates various ENC dumps in `/etc/nixos` from the directory.
+    Updates various ENC dumps in `/etc/nixos` from the directory: environment, RAM/disk sizings, users, ...

 Invoke :command:`fc-manage --help` for a full list of options.